 Apply for the Steve Hicks School Emergency Student Fund (EID required).

 The amount given in emergency cases is to a maximum of $300, at the discretion of the Dean’s Office.
 Funds do not need to be repaid.
-To be eligible, students must have considered university resources, including an application to the Student Emergency Services through the Office of the Dean of Students.
+To be eligible, applicants must be enrolled in at least one course in the current semester and have considered university resources, including an application to the Student Emergency Services through the Office of the Dean of Students.

 Professional Development Assistance Fund